 The PS5 is getting plenty of promising third-party games too, including Resident Evil Village, Assassin's Creed Valhalla and Call of Duty: Black Ops Cold War.
 And we already know that some of this generation's biggest hits are getting new PS5 versions, including Grand Theft Auto V, Destiny 2 and Fortnite.
-The PS5 should also support most of the best PS4 games thanks to backwards compatibility.
+The PS5 should also support most of the best PS4 games thanks to its comprehensive backwards compatibility.

 If you're wondering what you'll play on day one, here's a quick look at the key launch games coming by November 12:

 - Astro's Playroom (pre-installed on all PS5s)

 - Demon's Souls